PE8RI/WanderLust/README.md

 🌍 WanderLust

-WanderLust is a web application that allows users to explore and manage travel listings.
-It’s built using the MERN stack (currently MongoDB, Express, Node.js) with EJS templates for the frontend.
+WanderLust is a full-stack web application that lets users explore, create, and manage travel listings with ease.
+It’s built using Node.js, Express, MongoDB, and EJS — providing a seamless way to display dynamic travel destinations.

 🚀 Features

-Connected MongoDB database using Mongoose

-Defined Listing Schema with default image and validation

-Implemented basic CRUD operations

-View all listings

-View individual listing details

-Integrated EJS templating for dynamic pages

-Organized project structure with models/, views/, and public/ folders

-🛠️ Tech Stack

-Frontend: EJS, HTML, CSS

-Backend: Node.js, Express.js

-Database: MongoDB with Mongoose

-Template Engine: EJS
+✅ Connected MongoDB Database — using Mongoose for schema modeling and data validation ✅ Listing Schema with Defaults — includes required fields, default image URL, and custom validation ✅ CRUD Operations — create, read, update, and delete travel listings effortlessly ✅ Dynamic Pages with EJS — server-side rendering using ejs-mate layout engine ✅ Error Handling — centralized middleware for 404 & validation errors ✅ Form Validation with Joi — ensures clean and safe user input ✅ Clean Project Structure — follows MVC-like organization with models/, views/, routes/, and utils/ ✅ Responsive Design — uses Bootstrap for layout and styling